Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 Accuracy

 The left panel displays the actual patient-facing report.
-Physicians verify output quality during the consultation workflow, not retrospectively.
+Physicians verify output quality during the consultation workflow.
 In a model where physicians stake professional credibility on AI-generated content, real-time verification is a prerequisite for clinical adoption — not a feature enhancement.

 Efficiency